zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 ### Allow the Model to Say "I don't know"

 A model will always try to follow the instructions and can therefore come up with a response that might not be what you expect, or worse made up.
-This is known as *hallucination*.
+This is known as hallucination.

-If your prompt includes instructions which allow the LLM to ask for more info, or respond that it does not know something, this will make it more effective.
+If your prompt includes instructions that allow the LLM to ask for more info, or respond that it does not know something, this will make it more effective.

 Example instructions are: